JesseRGit/current_weather/README.md

-# current_weather
+# Current Weather App
-Website made with ReactJS that shows current weather from user's desired city and lets save them.
+Website made with ReactJS, that lets user search cities by name to view the their prevailing weather, with ability to save wanted city to UI.

 ## Setup: